 This is not because we don't think you can make something up on the spot but parts are written for a purpose.
 There will always be time to move away from a part but your default position should always be to play what was written first.
 Don't rewrite it.

 Take a deep breath.
 We're bass players, often known for our relaxed demeanour(!).
 Nothing has ever been improved by adding stress into the mix, so relax.
 It'll help.

 Unsure of how or what you doing?
 Ask!
 You will rarely be playing completely by yourself, so talk to the musicians around you.
 If you're preparing for something particularly daunting then ask for feedback from musicians you know in advance.

 I know I've already said practice & know the part but that's not an excuse to turn your ears off.
 Listening should probably be all ten of these points, whether learning a song, practicing an exercise or playing in a band your ears are the most important tool in making sure everything is fitting as it should be.
 Practice listening to music & describing all the parts or singing along to every aspect.

 Understand the harmonisation of the major scale

 I should probably mention at least one music theory point(!).
 The harmonisation of the major scale is how (pretty much) everything is fitted together.
 Understanding how this works will not only help you play in those spontaneous sections but also add nice flavours to the parts you know.
 When those moments do arise where you can stray from part, what are going to play?
 Understanding the structure of harmony works will help.

-Dates announced for Elim Sound's first national conference
+Hundreds gather for Elim Sound’s first worship conference

 Elim Sound Archive